punithbm/bento-domain/README.md

-# Node.js Express Proxy for Bento.me
+# Bento.me Custom Domain - Node.js Express Proxy

 This application sets up a Node.js Express server that acts as a reverse proxy for Bento.me.
 It allows you to access Bento.me content under a custom path or domain.